-We have audited the financial statements of Guelph Junction Railway Company (the Entity), which comprise:
+We have audited the financial statements of Guelph Junction Railway (the Entity), which comprise:

-- the balance sheet as at December 31, 2023 - the statement of comprehensive income for the year then ended - the statement of changes in equity for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").
+- the statement of financial position as at December 31, 2024 - · the statement of income for the year then ended - · the statement of comprehensive income for the year then ended - the statement of changes in equity for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of material accounting policy information

+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2024, its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards.